 We’re moving into the “what works/what doesn’t” diagnosis phase now.
 Impact marketing requires a deep understanding not just of what the numbers tell us, but why they’re behaving as they are, and what we need to do differently to provide “measurably better” results.
 Any marketer can provide measurable results today; we need to be able to deliver measurably better.

 So now we want to move to the next level, the Priority 1 Metrics that explain what’s beneath the two “uber” metrics.
-We look at these numbers each month to gain insight on what to address:
+We look at these numbers each month to gain insight on what to address.
+Let's start with our cost marketing metrics:

 - Cost/lead – how much are you spending to generate a lead?
 Driving down the cost of marketing requires that you understand these costs and drive efficiency into your marketing programs by weeding out the poor performers.